rtmie/presentations/content/devops_intro/slides.md

 Note:
 Devops arises from years of (bad) experience
-For young uns starting out this presentation is just theory Read the novel to understand how narrative is effected by these things
+For young 'uns starting out this presentation is just theory Read the novel to understand how narrative is effected by these things